-Elephant in India are worshiped and used in various religious rituals and have featured prominently in our history and are part of our heritage since ages.
+The elephant in India is They a and has featured prominently in our history and are part of our heritage for ages.

 India’s threatened elephants are getting the deserved protection they are India’s “national heritage animal“.

 Indian elephants travel constantly, staying in one place for less than a few days.
 The highest point of their body is on their head.
 Females of the Indian elephant lack tusks.
 In addition, females are distinguished by a finger-like process on the tip of their trunks.